phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 453601
+#Number of Trump Tweets: 456270
+#Number of Cruz Tweets: 295254
-#Number of Clinton Tweets: 252078
+#Number of Clinton Tweets: 252528
-#Number of Sanders Tweets: 160832
+#Number of Sanders Tweets: 160961
-#Number of Rubio Tweets: 108946
+#Number of Rubio Tweets: 110918
 #Number of Jeb!
-Tweets: 101748
+Tweets: 103114
-#Number of Carson Tweets: 39252
+#Number of Carson Tweets: 39456
-#Number of Kasich Tweets: 29908
+#Number of Kasich Tweets: 30621
 #Total Number of Tweets:
-#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---